One of my favourite DIY kids gifts is to make play silks.

 You can find the standard Jacquard Products 8 by 54-Inch Jacquard Habotai Silk Scarves, 8mm through Amazon (affiliate link, here’s how they work).

 Once you get the silk, you are going to need dye.
-You can also buy dye from Dharma but you probably have items around the house that you can use instead.
+You can also buy dye from dharma trading but you probably have items around the house that you can use instead.

-I like the brighter colours that come from Kool-Aid so I am going to share with you how to use it.
+I like the brighter colours that come from kool aid powders so I am going to share with you how to use it.
 If you want to do-it-all-yourself, you can use natural items like red cabbage, black walnuts, and onion skins to create the dye.

 Six Steps To Make Play Silks